roysubs/custom_bash/README.md

 # Bash Customisation / Quick Setup for WSL (focus on Ubuntu 2004 LTS)

-Working across different distros has awkward rules on priority for `.bash_profile` or `.bashrc` and interactive / non-interactive sessions.
-This project aims to create a maintainable bash environment that is compatible across as many distro's as possible.
-A focus is on WSL distros and includes specific tools for that (which only load if WSL is detected, so this setup works perfectly on WSL or non-WSL environments).
-All Debian and Redhat variants (i.e. includes Ubuntu/Fedora/CentOS/LinuxMint/Peppermint etc) are supported.
-These tools can be uninstalled immediately simply by removing the calling lines in `~/.bashrc`.

-The toolkit configures a set of standard modifications (aliases, functions, .vimrc, .inputrc, sudoers) but with minimal alteration of core files.
-This is done by running the setup script `custom_loader.sh` from github which configures base tools and adds two lines to `~/.bashrc` to point at `~/.custom` so that these changes only apply to interactive shells (so will load equally in `ssh login` shells or `terminal` windows from a Linux Gnome/KDE UI, and will not load during non-interactive shells such as when a script is invoked, as discussed [here](https://askubuntu.com/questions/1293474/which-bash-profile-file-should-i-use-for-each-scenario/1293679#1293679)).

 **`custom_loader.sh`**.
 This script can be run directly from github.
 It will download the latest `~/.custom` and then add two lines into `~/.bashrc` to dotsource `~/.custom` for all new shell instances.
 This script also updates selected very small core tools (`vim, openssh, curl, wget, dpkg, net-tools for ifconfig, git, figlet, cowsay, fortune-mod etc`) and some generic settings for `~/.vimrc`, `~/.inputrc`, `sudoers` and offers to update localisation settings as required.
 It will then dotsource `~/.custom` into the currently running session to make the tools immediately available without a new login.
 To run `custom_loader.sh` on any system with an internet connection with (removed `-i` to suppress HTTP header information):
 `curl https://raw.githubusercontent.com/roysubs/custom_bash/master/custom_loader.sh | bash`
 or
 `curl https://git.io/Jt0fZ | bash`  # (shortened with `git.io`)

 Alternatively, clone the repository with: `git clone https://github.com/roysubs/custom_bash` (or `git clone https://git.io/Jt0f6`), then `cd` into that folder and run: `. custom_loader.sh` (use dotsource here to run when the script has no permissions set, and no need for `sudo` as built into the script as required).

+**`.custom`** configures a set of standard modifications (aliases, functions, .vimrc, .inputrc, sudoers) but with minimal alteration of core files.
+This is done by running the setup script `custom_loader.sh` from github which configures base tools and adds two lines to `~/.bashrc` to point at `~/.custom` so that these changes only apply to interactive shells (so will load equally in `ssh login` shells or `terminal` windows from a Linux Gnome/KDE UI, and will not load during non-interactive shells such as when a script is invoked, as discussed [here](https://askubuntu.com/questions/1293474/which-bash-profile-file-should-i-use-for-each-scenario/1293679#1293679)).

 **Notes** To inject into the configurations files (`.bashrc`, `.vimrc`, `.intputrc`, `sudoers`), `custom_loader.sh` uses `sed` to find matching lines to remove them, and then replace them. e.g. For `.bashrc`, it looks for `[ -f ~/.custom ]`, removes it, then appends `[ -f ~/.custom ] && [[ $- == *"i"* ]] && . ~/.custom; else curl ...` at the end of `.bashrc` so that `.custom` will always load as the last step of  `~/.bashrc`.